Rex6961/Rex6961/README.md

 ### ✨ Additional Information:

 Actively learning and working with Python, Scrapy, Django, PostgreSQL, Gemini API, and REST APIs.
 I strive to build complex and interesting web applications.
 Experienced in teamwork and always open to acquiring new knowledge.
-Seeking a full-stack developer position where I can apply my skills and grow professionally.